olliw42/mLRS-docu/docs/FRSKY_R9.md

   </tbody>
 </table>

+Note that R9 uses a slightly older LORA chip family, which doesn't support the 31 Hz mode.
+It also happens to be incompatible with the newer LORA chips when the specific spreading factor used by the mLRS 19 Hz mode is selected.
+Unfortunately, this means that R9 hardware can't connect with the other mLRS boards which support 868/915 MHz.

 ## R9M Tx Module ##

 The R9M module is somewhat limited with respect to serial ports.
 It provides access to only one serial port, which moreover has inverted TTL signals.
 In order to use this serial port, these conditions apply:

-1. One needs to use a "Frsky inverter" dongle.
-You either can buy one or build it yourself.
-Alternatively, if you will use the Lua script for configuration, and wish to use the serial port to connect via MAVLink wirelessly to a Ground Control Station, you can use the one of the supported esp32 boards with the mlrs-wifi-bridge sketch.

-2. The serial port of the R9M module can be configured to work either as "serial" or "CLI".
+1. The serial port of the R9M module can be configured to work either as "serial" or "CLI".
 This is done by setting the dip switch 1 (left dip switch): off (switch down) = CLI, on (switch up) = serial.
 Note that the dip switch position is read only at power up, i.e., one needs to re-power the module to make any change effective.

+2. One needs to use a "Frsky inverter" dongle to connect a standard serial adapter.
+You either can buy one or build it yourself.

+3. If you use the mLRS Lua configuration script for configuration and thus don't need the CLI for configuration, you can avoid the inverter dongle and use the one of the supported ESP32 boards with the mlrs-wifi-bridge sketch to connect via MAVLink wirelessly to a Ground Control Station.
+The ESP32 can directly use the inverted serial signals.

-3. If you have the older 2018 "ACCST" version of the R9M, you will want to perform the Inverter Mod to allow reliable communication with the radio at higher bit rates.
+4. If you have the older 2018, "ACCST" version of the R9M, you will want to perform the Inverter Mod to allow reliable communication with the radio at higher bit rates.
 This is nicely documented in the [ExpressLRS documentation](https://www.expresslrs.org/hardware/inverter-mod/).
+Note that the newer 2019, "ACCESS" version of the R9M does not need this modification.

 ### DIY Inverter Dongle ###